Lesson 3 - Foundational Teaching Strategies

 Activities

-Working with your partners, choose a tool that a child who is deafblind can learn how to use (e.g., a hammer, scissors, a ladle, a measuring cup).
-Brainstorm ways you might introduce the tool to the child.
+Think of a tool that a child who is deafblind can learn how to use (e.g., a hammer, scissors, a ladle, a measuring cup).
+How might you introduce the tool to the child?
 Make sure to consider their developmental age when selecting a tool and determining how you’ll introduce it to them.

 Option 2

-Alone or with partners, watch this video of a teacher working with a child who is deafblind as she encourages him to prepare and serve lunch for his classmates.
-Write a paragraph or make a list of the things you see the teacher doing to support this child’s learning.
+Watch this video of a teacher working with a child who is deafblind as she encourages him to prepare and serve lunch for his classmates.
+What do you see the teacher doing to support this child’s learning?

 Option 3

 Imagine that you are working with a toddler or older child who is deafblind.
 You know from reviewing prior documentation and talking with the family that the child is sensitive about being touched.
 This may be due to having multiple medical procedures when very young and perhaps memories of having their hand movements restricted.
-Write a short essay that describes how a teacher can sensitively interact with the child using hand-under-hand.
+How can a teacher sensitively interact with the child using hand-under-hand?

 Quiz